 Marlik is well-informed by the calligraphic tradition as well as the options of the digital world.
 It provides for the needs of contemporary designers, both aesthetically and in terms of utility.
 The elegant Thin and robust Black shine in headlines and posters.
 Marlik’s modern, straightforward forms retain conventional Arabic proportions, making for a great reading experience at all sizes.
 Its low contrast holds up in print or online.
 Marlik is simple, but not oversimplified.

 Marlik supports Arabic, Persian, and Urdu.
 It pairs with Skolar Sans Extended’s Latin harmoniously, without compromise.
 The Latin includes the marks required for Arabic and Persian transliteration.
+And last, but not least, Marlik is also available as a variable font.
+Thus, users can create custom weight variations that fit their design needs.

 Design: Borna Izadpanah